M17-Project/cs7000-wiki/m17/flashing_openrtx.md

 ### Flashing from DMR to Open RTX

+First, make sure the user that is going to execute the flashing command is in the dialout group.
+Do a `getent group dialout`.
+If the user is not listed, do a `sudo adduser <username> dialout`, where `<username>` is the login name of the user.
+After this, you can verify with another `getent` command.

 There are are several Linux tools available for flashing the STM32 device.
 This section documents one command line tool, *dfu-util*, and you won't need to install any drivers.
 It's simple to install on Debian-based systems: `sudo apt install dfu-util`.
 Just like the Windows example, there are two fundamental steps to flashing your radio from the DMR firmware to the Open RTX firmware:

 1. Remove the read protection from the DMR firmware.